Serapieum-of-alex/Hapi/docs/Hydrological_model.md

 ## Parameters

+You will find the following example in the `ExtractParametersBounds.py` file under the folder `/Examples/Create Inputs`.
+There is no need for copy paste work.

 To Extract the parameters range needed for the Calibration you have to prepare a shapefile of the catchment you are developing a distributed model and read it using `geopandas`,

 	import geopandas as gpd